The Power of Recycling: How Small Acts Make a Big Difference

 materials and protects natural habitats for the future.

 Recycling has long been considered one of the best ways to make a positive impact on preserving and protecting the environment.
-Recycling reprocesses the rubbish to create new products, which has led to an enormous reduction of waste worldwide.
-It is not only important to the environment, but to humans and future generations – we must act fast because the amount of waste we create is increasing year on year.
-The population continues to grow, which means the waste burden will also increase and if not recycled properly, it will be sent to landfills.
+Recycling is the reprocessing the rubbish to create new products, and it has led to an enormous reduction of waste worldwide.
+It is not only important to the nature environment, but to humans also and the future generations – we must act fast because the amount of waste we create in

 Recycling Reduces Landfill

-destruction of forests and other natural resources used to provide materials, for paper, glass containers, aluminum cans, and massive amount of water that is used to mine, refine, and
+destruction of forest and other natural resources used to provide virgin materials, for paper, glass containers and aluminum cans, and massive amount of water from being used to mine, refine, and

 manufacture products.
-When waste goes to landfill, more materials must be mined, harvested, or refined to replace the discarded items.
+When recyclable goes to landfill, more materials must be mined, harvested, or refined to replace the discarded items.

 Recycling Saves Energy